Andrew Vlahov: NBL

 After playing at Stanford, Vlahov was signed by the Perth Wildcats where he played his entire NBL career.
-A stellar first season with the Wildcats saw Vlahov awarded with the NBL's Rookie of the Year award.
+A stellar first season with the Wildcats saw Vlahov awarded with the NBL Rookie of the Year Award.
 Vlahov replaced Mike Ellis as the captain of the club in 1993 after only two seasons in the NBL and remained so until his retirement.

 International

 Vlahov was a four-time Olympian playing with the Boomers at the 1988, 1992, 1996 and 2000 Olympic Games.

 Post-playing career

 While still on the playing roster with the Wildcats, Vlahov teamed up with ex-NBA player and fellow Western Australian Luc Longley to purchase the Wildcats franchise from owner Kerry Stokes.
 Once Longley pulled out of the venture Vlahov was the majority shareholder of the club (with Mack Hall holding a small minority of shares) until the completion of the 2005/2006 season when Western Australian Jack Bendat took over the club.

 In his time as owner of the Wildcats, Vlahov was instrumental in the NBL's push into the Asian market including match telecasts to Asian countries and the now discontinued "Singapore Spectacular" (a regular season match where the Wildcats played host to another NBL team in Singapore).
 The success of the spectacular actually led to the Singapore Slingers (formerly the Canberra Cannons (1979–2002) and Hunter Pirates (2003–2006)) joining the NBL in 2006.
 Although the Slingers only lasted in the league until 2008, they remain the only Asian based team in NBL history.

 Vlahov's nephew, Griffin Logue, currently plays in the AFL for North Melbourne, having previously played for Fremantle.

 Vlahov now leads RV Sport, a premium sports and event marketing company.
 Vlahov appeared in a television commercial for "King Size Big and Tall", an Australian clothing company that specialises in clothing for big men.

 On 4 February 2013, Vlahov was named in the Perth Wildcats 30th Anniversary All-Star team.

 On Australia Day 2016, Vlahov was awarded the Medal of the Order of Australia (OAM) for service to basketball as an athlete and administrator.

 In August 2021, Vlahov was inducted into the Basketball WA Hall of Fame.